-Randall and Luda Ford: Serving the Bukharan Jews in the Borough of Queens
+Randall and Luda: Serving the Bukharan Jews in the Borough of Queens

-The Fords have had notable success through their home Bible study and through assistance from various short-term outreach groups.
-The Fords train these groups in Jewish evangelism, and they in turn steer interested people to Randall and Luda’s doorstep.
+They have had notable success through their home Bible study and through assistance from various short-term outreach groups.
+They train these groups in Jewish evangelism, and they in turn steer interested people to Randall and Luda’s doorstep.
 One of the volunteers’ activities is to distribute flyers that say “Free: Russian Jesus Film.”
 Luda and Randall field the calls that come in and deliver the films personally.
 They have met about thirty families in this way.